Li Wenliang: Reaction

 A group of Chinese academics, led by Tang Yiming – head of the school of Chinese classics at Central China Normal University in Wuhan – published an open letter urging the government to both protect free speech and apologize for Li's death.
 The letter emphasized the right to free speech, ostensibly guaranteed by the Chinese constitution.
 Tang said that the viral outbreak was a man-made disaster, and that China ought to learn from Li Wenliang.
 Tang also wrote he felt that senior intellectuals and academics must speak up for the Chinese people and for their own consciences.
 "We all should reflect on ourselves," he wrote, "and the officials should rue their mistakes even more."
 The letter alleges that Li Wenliang "is also a victim of speech suppression."
 Jie Qiao, Academician of the Chinese Academy of Engineering and President of Peking University Third Hospital in Beijing called Li a "whistle-blower dedicating his young life in the front line."

 On 7 February 2020, Taiwanese author Yan Zeya (顏擇雅) expressed doubt on the Liberty Times about whether Li should be called a whistleblower, citing his lack of general objection to the government and lack of willingness to expose its dark side.

 On 9 February 2020, hundreds of people in New York commemorated Li in a tribute at Central Park.
-The U.S. Senate honored Li by passing a resolution calling for transparency and cooperation from the Government of the People's Republic of China and the Communist Party of China.
+The U.S. Senate introduced a resolution honoring Li and calling for transparency and cooperation from the Chinese government and CCP.